-Policy Number: Supersedes Policy Number:

-3:019

-Date: Dated:

-November 3, 1986

-Subject:

-Classifying Students In-State and Out-of-State for Purposes of Paying Fees and Tuition and for Admissions Purposes

-Initiating Authority: SBR Policy/Guideline Reference:
+Policy Number: 3:019 Supersedes Policy Number: 3:019 Date: October 17, 1994 Dated: November 3, 1986 Subject: Classifying Students In-State & Out-of-State for Purposes of Paying Fees & Tuition & for Admissions Purposes Initiating Authority: Vice President for Academic Affairs TBR Policy/Guideline Reference: 3:05:01:00 Approved: Think of his P Interim President

-Dean of Students 3:05:01:00

-Approved:

-ROST O. Ly President

 INTENT.
-It is the intent that the public institutions of higher education in the State of Tennessee shall apply uniform rules, as described in these regulations and not otherwise, in determining whether students shall be classified "in-state" or "out-of-state" for fees and tuition purposes and for admissions purposes.
+It is the intent that the public institutions of higher education in the State of Tennessee shall apply uniform rules, as described in these regulations and not otherwise, in determining whether students shall be classified "in-state" or "out-of-state" for fees and tuition purposes.